anothay/AndroidAppArchitecture/README.md

 # AndroidAppArchitecture

-We use default MVVM architecture in Android apps.
+We use MVVM in Android apps.

 SOLID principles are core of our apps.